Traditional Pork Pie Recipe: A Classic British Favourite

 Keep in mind that these figures are approximate and can change based on ingredient substitutions (like using different fats for the pastry) and portion sizes.
 For more precise information, consider inputting these specific ingredients into a nutritional calculator.

-Here are the estimated prep and cooking times for the traditional pork pie:
+Here are the estimated prep and cooking times for the traditional pork pies:

 Prep Time: 30 minutes (includes mixing the pastry and preparing the filling)